leog7one/thinkalyke/README.md

 While creating a "Thought" you can place tags as to link to similar "Thoughts" in Thinkalyke.

-Clicking on a Tag in the "Thought" show page will then link you too other "Thoughts with the same tags"
+Clicking on a Tag in the "Thought" show page will then link you to other "Thoughts with the same tags"